fbargaglistoffi/NetworkCausalTree/paper/paper.md

 ```

-The results are included in a  `data.frame` object which provides information about i) the partitions identified by the tree ii) the number of units included in all partitions, iii) the estimated CACEs, with their corresponding standard errors .
-The function `print()` displays these results and  ‘plot_NCT()’ function visualizes results.
+The results are included in a  `data.frame` object which provides information about i) the partitions identified by the tree ii) the number of units included in all partitions, iii) the estimated CACEs, with their corresponding standard errors, in all leafs.
+The function `print()` displays these results and the ‘plot_NCT()’ function visualizes results.
 For instance, the plot related to the ‘NetworkCausalTree’ resulted in the **Example 1** is obtained using:

 ```r